JoyyCho/JavaScript-Calculator/README.md

 # JavaScript Calculator

-This is a simple calculator project based on JavaScript.
+This is a JavaScript Project building a simple calculator.
+View from the live site: https://joyycho.github.io/JavaScript-Calculator/